ryqoh1/cs1302-omega/README.rst

       If a grader encounters lag, then they will try to run your application locally after first checking that it compiles on Odin.

+**Private** GitHub-hosted Git Repository (20 points) Each student is required to setup a private GitHub-hosted Git repository for their project.
+Failure to make your repository private will result in a 20-point penalty.
+If you are unsure whether your repository is private, ask an instructor or TA to visit the main URL of your project.

+   **Reminder:** Hosting any CSCI 1302 assignment in a public repository may lead to an academic honesty violation.

 Local Assets / Resources (10 points)
    All assets (e.g., images), except for assets discovered using an external API, need to be pre-downloaded and